Charlie's Sneaker FAQ and Glossary - H

 - Start wearing Otomix shoes or wrestling shoes in the gym

 for lower-impact activities.
-More than a few guys do, and I recently saw
+More than a few guys do, and I a while back saw

 a really cute young